pingcap/docs-dm/en/manage-schema.md

     - Required when the operation type is `set`.
 Optional for other operation types.
     - The table schema file to be set.
 The file content should be a valid `CREATE TABLE` statement.
 * `--flush`:
-    - Optional
+    - Optional.
-    - Write the schema to checkpoint, so that DM could load it after restarting the task.
+    - Writes the schema to the checkpoint so that DM can load it after restarting the task.
 * `--sync`:
-    - Optional
+    - Optional.
+Only used when an error occurs in the optimistic sharding DDL mode.
-    - Only used when an error occured in optimistic sharding DDL mode.
-Update the optimistic sharding metadata with this schema.
+    - Updates the optimistic sharding metadata with this schema.

 ## Usage example